-REBUF is an acronym – it stands for “Research, Budget, Facilities” – that is designed to simplify complex decisions around buying lab furniture.
+REBUF is an acronym – it stands for “Research, Budget, Facilities” – that is meant to simplify complex decisions around laboratory design.

 The basic idea is simple: What are the constraints of your research, what kind of budget are you dealing with, an d what are the physical constraints of the space you’ll be building.
 Answering these three simple questions will guide your investment and help ease difficult purchasing decisions.